cccra/nas-setup/README.md

 ## Other features:
 * MergerFS with Snapraid
 * Samba
-* Fail2Ban for Nextcloud, Vaultwarden and endlessh with Cloudflare support
+* Fail2Ban for Nextcloud, Vaultwarden with Cloudflare support
 * CrowdSec with the iptables bouncer
-* endlessh

 ## Usage
 Install Ansible (macOS):